Jonkoping International Business School

 To see courses previously taken by OU students at JIBS and their OU equivalents click the following link: Jonkoping International Business School - Course Equivalency Information

 Click here for more information

-Since this program is a University Exchange program you will pay OU tuition/fees and insurance to the OU Bursar and housing/meals/living expenses to JIBS.
+Since this program is a University Exchange program you will pay OU tuition/fees to the OU Bursar and housing/meals/living expenses to JIBS.

-Use this Budget Estimate for JIBS to help you plan for study abroad and compare programs!
+Use this Jonkoping International Business School Budget Estimate to help you plan for study abroad and compare programs!